freyncis/Astrofy-Fork/src/content/blog/AuthenticInternet.md

 So this is going to be a post about the internet.
 I want to see how that shit works.

 ![Some picture](./post-assets/mymind.jpg)

+So I'm trying some new updates.
+Let's see how this works.